kaisalmen/c2vm/README.md

 c2vm/builder \
 bash buildVM.sh c2vm/basic 2048
 ```
-Create a new VM with qemu/kvm or with Hyper-V (1st gen VM) and use the virtuals disks `linux.img` or `linux.vhdx`.
+Create a new VM with qemu/kvm, with Hyper-V or VirtualBox by using the virtuals disks `linux.img`, `linux.vhdx` or `linux.vdi` (conversion scripts are readily available).

 ## Create a VM with KVM